qri-io/rfcs/text/0032-access_command.md

 `$ qri access info me/dataset` for now will only but it will be _very_ helpful for viewing dataset permsissions that control both who can access a dataset and what they can do with it.

 ### default to setting "visible" on initial push
 When a dataset has no `visibility` operations in it's log, it's `visibility` value is `unknown`.
 We explicitly model visibility as a _tri-state_: `[unset, visibile, hidden]`.
-So commands like push can make a one-time inference on bahalf of the user.
+So commands like push can make a one-time inference on behalf of the user.
 Once the visible property on a dataset is assigned, it cannot return to the `unset` state.

 Pushing an unencrypted dataset† to any remote with an `unset` visibility value should first should make it `visible` before pushing.
 This keeps the current (v0.9.8) behaviour of a one-liner publish. pushing to a remote will automatically run `$ qri access visible` on the user's behalf.
 The `push` command should present this as user feedback: